 How to reach the Owakudani Valley

-Find the shortest route to the Owakudani Valley with Google Maps.
+Find the shortest route to Atago Hill with Google Maps.

 You can reach the Owakudani Valley with the Hakone Cable Car.
 You can enter a cabin from Togendai Station, off Lake Ashi and the wharves that host the pirate ships that cross this waterhole.
 This trip costs 1000 yen and lasts about 15 minutes.
 It’s also possible to go down by cable car to the other side of Mount Hakone.
 If you prefer this option, you will arrive at the GORA station, a few meters from the Haya River.